dotnet/fsharp/scratch/docs/Log.md

 #### Rules
 1. We create a structure of nested calls to `Apply` with a `Return` on the inside wrapping a lambda at every `return` or `yield` that appears in the CE.
 (We can create a function up-front which "wraps" any `Return` in the calls to `Apply` and bind that to a fresh variable for later calls to `Combine` if necessary, so that other scoping rules and orderings are preserved)
 1. A `Map` implementation just falls out of the `Apply` desugaring we have, so I think we should keep that, but allow it to be overriden by an explicit `Map` definition that has been appropriately annotated (similarly, if there is an existing `Bind`, `Apply` needs an annotation to trump `Bind` in the case where both effectively implement `Map`).
 1. We should evaluate the RHS of each of the bindings only once - i.e. don't naively stamp out the expression n-times for every alternative implied by a `yield`.
+(This ensures side-effects of active patterns act as is probably exprected - once, and before the body of the CE and in the order they were defined)

 #### Remaining Questions
 * `do!` - how do we handle that with `Apply` and `Return`, etc.?